JSheare/TGF_and_glow_search_program/README.md

 - **'processed' Mode:** - In this mode (which is only available for GODOT) the program will search processed data instead of raw data.
-Note that this mode is largely deprecated and that processed data must exist for your specified search range for it to work properly.
+Note that this mode is largely deprecated and that for it to work properly there must be processed data for your specified search range.

 #### **Developer Modes:**
 The program also includes several bonus modes that are largely intended for developer use;